akesher/hello-world/README.md

 Hello world !

-This is my first github repositoy.
+This is my first github repository.